-This memorandum summarizes the Office of the Actuary's estimates of the financial and coverage effects through fiscal year 2019 of selected provisions of the proposed "Patient Protection and Affordable Care Act of 2009" (PPACA).
-The estimates are based on the bill as released by Senate Majority Leader Harry Reid on November 18 as an amendment in the nature of a substitute for H.R.
-3590.
+This memorandum summarizes the Office of the Actuary's estimates of the financial and coverage effects through fiscal year 2019 of selected provisions of the "Patient Protection and Affordable Care Act" (PPACA) as passed by the Senate on December 24, 2009 (H.R.
+3590, as amended).
 Included are the estimated net Federal expenditures in support of expanded health insurance coverage, the associated numbers of people by insured status, the changes in Medicare and Medicaid expenditures and revenues, and the overall impact on total national health expenditures.
 Except where noted, we have not estimated the impact of the various tax and fee proposals or the impact on income and payroll taxes due to economic effects of the legislation.
 Similarly, the impact on Federal administrative expenses is excluded.
 A summary of the data, assumptions, and methodology underlying our estimates of national health reform proposals is available in the appendix to our October 21 memorandum on H.R.
-3200.1
+3200.